ReproducibiliTea-org/reproducibiliTea/_journal-clubs/bi-oslo.md

 *	help each other get familiarized with open science practices (e.g., pre-registrations, sharing data, sharing preprints, etc.)
 *	connect students and researchers from various specializations who are interested in open science

 **Format:** Before each meeting, we read an article on open science practices and methods in general, which we then discuss during the meeting.
-At each meeting, a different presenter will begin by providing a short overview of the paper and facilitate discussion throughout the meeting.
+At each meeting, a presenter begins by providing a short overview of the paper and facilitates the discussion throughout the meeting.
 Anyone can propose a possible paper or topic to present if we have not covered it already.
-Grab a cup of tea (coffee?) and join us!
-Due to the current pandemic, all sessions will be held online (Zoom) for the time being.
+More recently, we have held more practical workshops on open science practices.
+We have also invited guest speakers.
+Please feel free to reach out to us if you'd like to give us a talk or workshop on anything related to open science and reproducibility!

 Follow us on Twitter!